ahmadiehsan/personal_docs/docs/data_science/feature/reduction/tsne.md

 ## Description

-T-Distributed Stochastic Neighbor Embedding (T-SNE) computes the probability that pairs of data points in the high-dimensional space are related and then chooses a low-dimensional embedding that produces a similar distribution.
+T-Distributed Stochastic Neighbor Embedding (T-SNE) reduces dimensionality while trying to keep similar instances close and dissimilar instances apart.

 The basic idea behind t-SNE is to preserve the pairwise similarities of data points in a low-dimensional space, as opposed to preserving the distances between them.
 In other words, it tries to retain the local structure of the data while discarding the global structure.
-This can be useful in situations where the high-dimensional data is difficult to visualize, but there may be meaningful patterns and relationships among the data points.

-t-SNE is a powerful technique for visualizing high-dimensional data by reducing it to a low-dimensional space.
-However, it is not typically used for feature selection as its primary purpose is to create visualizations of complex datasets.
+!!! info

     t-SNE can be used to help identify clusters of data points that share similar features, which may be useful in identifying groups of features that are important for a particular task.

+!!! warning

-It's worth noting that **t-SNE is primarily a visualization tool and should not be used as the sole method for feature selection.** Instead, it can be used in conjunction with other techniques, such as LDA or PCA, to gain a more complete understanding of the underlying structure of your data.
+    **t-SNE is primarily a visualization tool and should not be used as the sole method for feature selection.** Instead, it can be used in conjunction with other techniques, such as LDA or PCA, to gain a more complete understanding of the underlying structure of your data.

 ## Workflow